robitalec/workshops/spatial-r/notes.md

 # TODO
-host online
+* host online
-easy install of pkg
+* easy install of pkg
-make workshops public?
+* make workshops public?
-install `usethis`
+* install `usethis`
+* emphasize learnr tutorials are not really running the same way - the output folder is not visible for example

 # Survey results:
 Most took a couple courses